 Learning takes place on an ongoing basis, and our public libraries are recognizing this shift.
 In a society of lifelong learning, public libraries broaden our horizons and connect us with engaging learning experiences.
 In order to do that, libraries are starting to repurpose their space—and compact their collections.

-At DSSI, we’ve used Spacesaver storage solutions to efficiently help educational institutions and public library collections store more in a limited amount of space throughout their campus and facilities.
+At DSS, we’ve used Spacesaver storage solutions to efficiently help educational institutions and public library collections store more in a limited amount of space throughout their campus and facilities.

 FREE PLANNING IDEAS—LOOKBOOK

 This lookbook shows how an urban library was reborn with space for modern uses.
 Your information will not be sold or shared.

 We’ve shown many libraries throughout the Mid-Atlantic states how Spacesaver’s metal shelving, high-density mobile storage, and off-site archival storage can store more books in less square footage, and as a result, free up space for collaborative spaces, study rooms, computer labs, and makerspaces.
 Take a look at how we transformed Rutgers University’s Robeson library to create space for a large computer lab.